Applies To: SQL Server 2016

-This topic describes how to create a differential database backup in SQL Server 2014 by using SQL Server Management Studio or Transact-SQL.
+Create a differential database backup in SQL Server 2016 using SQL Server Management Studio or Transact-SQL.

 Before you begin:

 Limitations and Restrictions

 SQL Server Management Studio

 - The BACKUP statement is not allowed in an explicit or implicit transaction.

 - Creating a differential database backup requires a previous full database backup.
 If your database has never been backed up, run a full database backup before creating any differential backups.
 For more information, see Create a Full Database Backup (SQL Server).

 - As the differential backups increase in size, restoring a differential backup will significantly increase the time required to restore a database.
 We recommend that you take a new full backup at set intervals to establish a new differential base for the data.
 For example, you might take a weekly full backup of the whole database (that is, a full database backup) followed by a regular series of differential database backups during the week.

 BACKUP DATABASE and BACKUP LOG permissions default to members of the sysadmin fixed server role, the db_owner and db_backupoperator fixed database roles.